antonzhyliuk/clj-proximity-search/README.md

 ## Algorithm

 1. Iterate over words' indexes.
-Try to match query on every index.
+Try to match the query on every index.
-  - If the query is a keyword and it's matching, return the Match struct containing the matched index.
+2. If the query is a keyword and it's matching, return the Match struct containing the matched index.
-  - If the query is an operator:
+3. If the query is an operator:
-    1. If the left operand matched, try to match right operand at indexes where right operand could be found.
+   1. If the left operand matches, try to match the right operand at indexes where the right operand could be found.
-    2. If right operand matched too, finish the computation and return Match struct.
+   2. If the right operand matched too, finish the computation and return the Match struct.

 ## Further Exploration